mtraver/environmental-sensor/README.md

     python log_temp.py -n 3 -d 5 -k keyfile.json -s 1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms

+Set up a cron job, use it in a daemon, the world's your oyster...as long as the world is temperature values read from the MCP9808.

 ## Prerequisites

 Adafruit have a tutorial with information on wiring up the hardware: https://learn.adafruit.com/mcp9808-temperature-sensor-python-library/overview